10 Top Strategies To Make Exercise A Daily Habit

 • Do some stretching or yoga.

-Find a person who can’t fit three 1-minute bursts of activity in a day and you’ve found the world’s laziest dodo.
+On the lighter side, find a person who can’t fit three 1-minute bursts of activity into a day, and you’ve found the world’s laziest dodo.

 Dodo in park